Azure/deployment-stacks/TUTORIAL.md

   -Name mySubStack `
 ```

 To delete all the managed resources, first update the deploymentStack with an empty template and set `UpdateBehavior` to `PurgeResources`.
 After the update, delete the stack.
+For more inforamtion, see [Delete a deploymentStack](./readme.md).

 ## Next steps